Keighley RUFC: Club history

 The club field three senior sides on Saturdays and an under 17's side on Sundays, as well as a Veterans team that play several games throughout the season.
 In addition Keighley were one of the pioneers of mini rugby in Yorkshire in 1967 and now have a thriving junior section for all age groups from 7 years to 17 years.

 With the formation of leagues in 1987, Keighley began life alongside Wharfedale RUFC and Rotherham RUFC in League North East One, where the team remained until reconstruction of leagues in 2000 placed Keighley in Yorkshire League One.
-After relegation in 2001, Keighley returned to Yorkshire League One in 2003/4 as League Two champions, where they remained until 2012.
-Following a second-place finish in Yorkshire 1's 2011/12 season, Keighley travelled to Alnwick RFC for a play-off against the Durham and Northumberland 1 runners-up.
+After relegation in 2001, Keighley returned to Yorkshire League One in 2003–04 as League Two champions, where they remained until 2012.
+Following a second-place finish in Yorkshire 1's 2011–12 season, Keighley travelled to Alnwick RFC for a play-off against the Durham and Northumberland 1 runners-up.
 Keighley went on to record an 18–16 victory, gaining them promotion to North East 1.
 After narrowly missing out on North East 1 survival, Keighley dropped suffered a further relegation to Yorkshire 2.
-They returned to Yorkshire League One in 2015/16 as League Two runners-up.
+They returned to Yorkshire League One in 2015–16 as League Two runners-up.

+Following relegation to Yorkshire 2 in 2019–20, a season cut short due to the impact of the pandemic, Keighley made a return to Counties 1 Yorkshire first time of asking as Champions in 2021–22.
+The 1st XV managed to set a club record score v Ripon (100–8) only to then set another v Thornensians (115–0).
+Following promotion, for the 2022–23 season, the leagues restructured and Keighley entered Counties 1 Yorkshire, in which they finished runners-up.
+During the 2023–24 season the 1st XV made the Yorkshire Shield final for the first time since 1948.

 Keighley RUFC's junior teams have produced several players who have gone on to have outstanding rugby careers in both rugby union and rugby league.
 Most recently, Ellie Kildunne, who made her international debut in England Women's 79–5 win over Canada.